yoichimichael/programming-univbasics-nds-hashes-of-hashes-lab-nyc04-seng-ft-033020/README.md

 We've kept the regress very shallow here (2 generations), but you can imagine a longer family tree could be quite deep indeed!

-## Read Scalar Data From a Nested Array
+## Read Scalar Data From a Nested Hashes

 One of the defining features of HoHs is that we use stacked keys to get data out of the complex tree.
 To read an element from a HoH simply "stack" keys: